Distribution of the Scaled Condition Number of Single-spiked Complex Wishart Matrices: Probability Density Function of

 Interestingly, capitalizing on the joint eigenvalue density (\ref{cor joint}), we can derive novel expressions for the p.d.f. and the c.d.f. of the minimum eigenvalue $\lambda_1$ of the single-spiked Wishart-Laguerre ensemble as shown in the following lemma. \begin{lemma} The p.d.f. and c.d.f. of the minimum eigenvalue $\lambda_1$ of the single-spiked Wishart-Laguerre ensemble is given, respectively, by

 \end{lemma} \begin{IEEEproof} See Appendices \ref{appendix_pdfmineig} and \ref{appendix_cdfmineig}. \end{IEEEproof}

-Similar results (i.e., $\alpha$ dependent determinant size) appear in the literature \cite{ref:prathapSIAM, ref:Forrester} for $\lambda_1$ of Wishart-Laguerre ensemble (i.e., without the single-spiked covariance).
+Similar results (i.e., $\alpha$ dependent determinant size) appear in the literature \cite{ref:prathapSIAM, ref:Forrester, ref:akemann} for $\lambda_1$ of Wishart-Laguerre ensemble (i.e., without the single-spiked covariance or $\boldsymbol{\Sigma}=\mathbf{I}_n$).
 For a fully correlated Wishart matrix, a more complicated $\alpha$ dependent result for the minimum eigenvalue has been reported in \cite{ref:tim}.
 However, for single-spiked case, the above results are much compact and easy to handle.
+As a sanity check, for $\alpha=0$, we obtain $F_{\lambda_1}^0 (x)=1-e^{-x\left(n-c_\eta\right)}$, which coincides with \cite[Eq.
+2.15]{ref:petermin}, \cite[Eq.
+3.23]{ref:peterBeta}, and \cite[Eq.
+21]{ref:rathnasiam}.